sonic-net/SONiC/doc/dynamic-port-breakout/sonic-dynamic-port-breakout-HLD.md

     "lanes": "2,3",
     "alias_at_lanes": "Eth2/1, Eth2/1",
     "breakout_modes": "1x50G, 1x25G[10G], 2x25G[10G]",
-     "default_mode": "1x50G"
+     "default_brkout_mode": "1x50G"
  }
  ...
 ```

 ## CLI design
 ### General design
-As mentioned above, when we change the configuration by CLI, we also keep a running breakout mode in `platform-running-mode.json`.
-This file is used by CLI to know the current mode and do platform validation.
+As mentioned above, when we change the configuration by CLI, we also keep a running breakout mode in configDB to know the current mode and do platform validation.
 The `platform.json` will be used to generate new configurations after we breakout the ports to a different mode.
 The format/schema of the configDB for port table is not changed in this design.
+Also, we will introduce a lock for config CLI so only one can change the configuration at time to prevent inconsistency.

 Given example of `platform.json` to have 4 lanes on parent port Ethernet0 with Ethernet1/2/3 in the same group:
 ```